 -Ephraim Martin (1824-1915) Ephraim married Elizabeth Harris and moved to nearby Hartford, where he also ran his own farm.
 They had at least one child, Anna.
 Ephraim enlisted in the Civil War in the summer of 1863, with two of his brothers.

 -Esther Phelps Martin (1826–1901) Esther married carpenter Leonard Sherman Clark, and they were my 2nd great grandparents.
-No girls appeared living with Joseph for the 1830 Census, so I wonder where she may have been at that time.
+No girls appeared living with Joseph for the 1830 Census, when she would have been four years old, so I wonder where she may have been at that time.
 Legend has it that Esther was the "ugliest woman in East Haddam", and that Joseph was so grateful to get her married in 1843, he gave Leonard a lot of farmland as dowry.
 Interestingly, however, Joseph and the rest of his family were the keepers of the East Haddam Poor House as of the 1850 Census.
 Esther bore Leonard 12 children.
 Several hundred of her descendants still live in East Haddam and surroundings to this day.